-When you write pages, include this same frontmatter in each page:
+When you write pages, include these same frontmatter properties with each page:

-'''

-title: "Some title"

-tags: [sample1, sample2]
+title: "Some title" tags: [sample1, sample2]

 keywords: keyword1, keyword2, keyword3

-last_updated: Month day, year

-summary: "optional summary here"
+last_updated: Month day, year summary: "optional summary here"

-sidebar: sidebar name
+sidebar: sidebar name permalink: filename

-permalink: /yoururl/

-'''

-(If you're using Webstorm (page 0), you can set up a template to auto-populate this code when you create a new file.)
+(You will customize the values for each of these properties, of course.)

 For titles, surrounding the title in quotes is optional, but if you have a colon in the title, you must surround the title with quotation marks.
+If you have a quotation mark within the title, escape it first with a backlash \.

-Keywords get populated into the metadata of the page for SEO.
+Values for keywords get populated into the metadata of the page for SEO.

-Tags must be defined in your \data/tags.yml list.
+Values for tags must be defined in your data/tags.yml list.
 You also need a corresponding tag file inside the tags folder that follows the same pattern as the other tag files shown in the tags folder.
-(Jekyll wont auto-create these tag files.) ""
+(Jekyll wont auto-create these tag files.)